AdobeDocs/experience-manager-learn.nl-NL/help/assets/sharing/export.md

 // The local folder to save the downloaded assets. const LOCAL_DOWNLOAD_FOLDER = './exported-assets';

-// The number of maximum concurrent downloads to avoid overwhelming the client or server.
-10 is typically a good value. const MAX_CONCURRENT_DOWNLOADS = 10;
+// The number of maximum concurrent downloads to avoid overwhelming the client or server. const MAX_CONCURRENT_DOWNLOADS = 10;

 /***** SCRIPT ENTRY POINT *****/